-Table .13 Comparison between Low and High solids Systems
+Table 13 Comparison between Low and High solids Systems

 Digester Designs

 The following sections provide an overview of the most commonly used AD digester designs.

 Low solids processes

 Continuously and Semi-Continuously Fed Low Solid Digesters

 The most widely used low solids AD system is a Continuously Stirred Tank Reactor (CSTR) which typically refers to a steel or concrete tank that is mixed either by impeller / gas injection, pump recirculation or a combination of these approaches.
 In a single stage CSTR reactor all chemical and biological reactions happen within the same tank and can be operated at mesophilic or thermophilic temperatures.
 The mixing process in a CSTR is required to be designed to prevent short-circuiting of digestion, preventing passage of a fraction of the feedstock with a shorter than intended retention time.
 Short-circuiting reduces biogas yield and (more importantly) impairs proper feedstock stabilisation and hygienisation.
 CSTR type digesters can be fed on a continuous basis whereby substrate is added and digestate removed continually, or loaded semi-continuously.